cfreer/PerfectTeam/reports/weekly_status_report_7.md

 - add player profile images and other stats to the players page.

 #### Progress and Issues
+This week I wasn't able to accomplish all my goals, as I was very busy in my other classes, but I was still able to make a lot fo progress.
+The games page is almost complete, I just require some final implementation details to get it working.
+Profile images should now also be in the repo, so I can now start implementing that into the players page.
+This will be my next main priority.
+I am currently not being blocked on anything, and will continue to make progress where applicable

 #### Plans and Goals
+- Continue to progress on player images on players page

 ### 2. Amanda
 #### Goals From Last Week